-But in this age of Twitter and cell phones, it is hard to imagine how slowly news traveled in 1836.
-If today news scampers, in 1836 news moseyed.
-News was disseminated by soldiers on foot, by riders on horseback, by passengers on steamboats.
-For days, even weeks after March 6 newspapers were slow to confirm the fall of the Alamo and continued to print reports that the siege was continuing, that a victory by the outnumbered Alamo defenders was still hoped for.
+But in this age of Twitter, cell phones and nonstop cable newscasts, it is hard to imagine how slowly news traveled in 1836.
+If today news travels at the speed of light, in 1836 news traveled at the speed of boots and hooves and paddle wheels, disseminated by soldiers on foot, by riders on horseback, by passengers on steamboats.
+For days, even weeks after March 6 newspapers were slow to confirm the fall of the Alamo and unwittingly continued to print outdated reports that the siege was continuing, that a victory by the outnumbered Alamo defenders was still hoped for.

 This report of March 17 by a New Orleans newspaper was reprinted April 6 in a Connecticut newspaper.
 It reported that the Mexican army had retreated, that reinforcements were being rushed to the Alamo as the siege continued.

-The following two reports appeared in the National Banner and Nashville Whig on April 8, more than a month after the fall.
+The following report appeared in the National Banner and Nashville Whig on April 8, more than a month after the fall: